|10-28-2005, 05:52 AM||#1|

 Current Product Line:

-Complete side luggage (pannier) systems in 35 Liter (Pelican & Storm), 36 Liter (top loading), and 40 Liter case sizes.
+Complete side luggage (pannier) systems in 25 Liter, 35 Liter, 36 Liter, and 40 Liter case sizes, both top loading and side loading available.

 Complete rear top case systems in 25 Liter, 26 Liter, 34 Liter, 35 Liter, 36 Liter and 40 Liter sizes.

-Do It Yourself (DIY) mounting kits for side luggage panniers and top cases.
+Do It Yourself (DIY) mounting kits for side luggage and top cases.

-Accessories including our Custom Liners, Inner Bags, Tie-Down Brackets, ROK Straps, Tool Kit Cases, SOLAS Reflective Tape Kits, Lid Organizers, Top Case Back Rest Pads, Moto-Tote Bags and more.
+Accessories including our Custom Case Liners, Inner Bags, Tie-Down Brackets, ROK Straps, Tool Kit Cases, SOLAS Reflective Tape Kits, Lid Organizers, Top Case Back Rest Pads, Rear LED Brake and Turn Signal Light Bars, Moto-Tote Bags and more.

 Storage solutions for Scooters.